Each person applying for a visa is required to furnish the following at the visa interview:

 - If they were exempt from serving, they should provide an explanation together with the exemption certificate in Farsi with an English translation.

 Some nationalities are required to pay reciprocal issuance fees.
-While there is no reciprocal fee for U.K. E-1 dependents, E-2 dependents are required to pay $105 at the time of the visa interview.
+The fee is payable to the Embassy cashier on the day of the interview.